marialwatton/Formula_One_Driving_Styles/README.md

 This code snippet handles potential missing values and scales the numerical features in the data, which are crucial steps before applying clustering algorithms.

-***print("Missing values before handling:") and print(driver_features_df.isnull().sum())***: These lines check for and print the number of missing values in each column of the driver_features_df DataFrame before any handling is done.This gives you an initial assessment of the data's completeness.
+***print("Missing values before handling:")*** and ***print(driver_features_df.isnull().sum())***: These lines check for and print the number of missing values in each column of the driver_features_df DataFrame before any handling is done to give a better idea of how complete the data is.

 This then creates a new DataFrame called ***driver_features_df_cleaned*** by removing any rows from the original ***driver_features_df*** that contain at least one missing value.
 This is a simple method for handling NaNs, and it's often used before clustering because many clustering algorithms are sensitive to missing data.

+The DNF Rate has to be inverted before being scaled so that the lower rates are the higher scores otherwise it impacts the results.

-The code then is scaling numeric features so that they're on the same scale, which is especially useful for machine learning algorithms that are sensitive to differences in magnitude between features.
-This puts all features on equal footing, so no single feature unfairly dominates the clustering.
+The code is then scaling numeric features so that they're on an equal footing, so no single feature unfairly dominates the clustering.
 Without this scaling, clusters might look elongated along the axis with larger values.

-After scaling, all features contribute equally to determining cluster membership, leading to more meaningful and balanced clusters.
-The DNF Rate has to be inverted before being scaled so that the lower rates are the higher scores otherwise it impacts the results.

 ![Screenshot: Cleaned and Scaled DataSet](screenshots/screenshot_6.png)

 ### Elbow Method

-The next step is to us thee Elbow Method to help determine the optimal number of clusters (k).
-The elbow method is a way to help decide the optimal number of clusters k in K-Means clustering.
-To figure this out we create a range of integers from 1 to 10 (inclusive), which represents the different values of k (number of clusters) that will be tested.
+The next step is to us the Elbow Method to determine the optimal number of clusters (k).
+This stage ***k_range = range(1, 11)*** indicates the number of clusters that will be tested with ***for k in k_range: kmeans = KMeans(n_clusters=k, random_state=42, n_init=10)*** iterating through each stage.

-For each of these you check how tightly the points are grouped (WCSS score).
-It's a way to measure how close the points in a cluster are to their cluster's center (centroid - the average position of all points in that cluster).
-Square those distances (this punishes points that are far away more heavily).
-These are then added up and that's the sum of the squares for the cluser.
-Once you do this for all points - this makes the WCSS.

-Low WCSS → points are close together → clusters are compact.
-High WCSS → points are spread out → clusters are loose.
-As you add more clusters, the points get tighter — but after a certain point, adding more clusters doesn't help much - this makes the bend therefore looking like an elbow.
-The bend is usually the best number of clusters to choose.
+The ***kmeans.fit(scaled_features_df)*** stage trains the model on the dataframe provided based on the features highighted earlier that we wanted to cluster on.
+Following this ***wcss.append(kmeans.inertia_)*** identifies how tightly the groups are clustered.

+This is then plotted on the graph with the bend in the graph indicating the optimum number of clusters.

 ```python
 wcss = []